Undertaking a placement year as part of your degree programme offers you the opportunity to gain valuable work experience alongside your studies.

 Yes, you'd follow the same process as an undergraduate student, completing the placement after two years of study and then returning for two further years of study at Hope including your integrated masters year.

-Yes, we offer exclusive opportunities via our Placement and Internship Programme and via our Service & Leadership Award (SALA) so there's plenty of opportunity to develop skills and gain experience whilst you're studying at Hope.
+Yes, we offer exclusive opportunities via our Placement and Internship Programme and via our Service and Leadership Award (SALA) so there's plenty of opportunity to develop skills and gain experience whilst you're studying at Hope.